cpadilla/christofer-rocks/src/blog/TubeTV.md

 I copped that for $20 bucks!
 What a bargain!

-The TV was free, not only as it was just sitting there, but because it had a black garbage bag duck tapped over it and a piece of paper taped to the front of it that declared *FREE TV!
+The TV was free, not only as it was just sitting there, but because it had a black garbage bag duck-tapped over it and a piece of paper taped to the front of it that declared *FREE TV!
 IT WORKS!*

 I was feelin' mighty appreciative at this point in my life so I was eternally grateful to be blessed with another TV in my house, as I figured I could use it upstairs or do something fun with it.